Kristinbarr/WEB21-Library/README.md

 [Github Pages - how to deploy your React App](https://www.youtube.com/watch?v=1Y-PqBH-htk), [Publish a react app using Netlify CLI](https://link.medium.com/5E62AJWhSY)

+**Friday before - Kickoff**
+- Kick-off checklist
+    - [ ]  Discover who your team is
+    - [ ]  Complete the ice breaker activity
+    - [ ]  If your team has a UX designer, they will lead the team in a meeting about the features/design of your product
+    - [ ]  Make a copy of the linked canvas and work together as a team to fill it out. [https://docs.google.com/document/d/1PRuUblVfB9gsop6rZ4gl-piXrkPA5qsSKkP9Rg0Duh0/edit?usp=sharing](https://docs.google.com/document/d/1PRuUblVfB9gsop6rZ4gl-piXrkPA5qsSKkP9Rg0Duh0/edit?usp=sharing)
+    - [ ]  Please find time to do this before Monday morning and get a link to this product canvas into the front end README

 **Monday - Milestones**
+- Use React and front end styling platforms such as Material UI, Reactstrap, or something like Styled-Components chosen and implemented as your technology choice (to be done and listed during your additions to the Product Canvas)
+- Front end is pulling in some data from backend
+- User Login/Signup Pages built and ready to handle the token being sent between backend and front end
+- React app and Backend App talking to one another, focus on CORS issues

 **Tuesday - Milestones**
+- Morning standup with Trello board open
+- Cover what has been completed in the last day and what every one is working on today
+- 80% of Front end features & UI Components, built and consuming data from the backend (Functionality over form for now)

 **Wednesday - Milestones**
+- Morning standup with Trello board open
+- Cover what has been completed in the last day and what every one is working on today.
+- 100% of Front end features & UI Components, built and consuming data from the backend (Now is the time to focus on Form).
+- Front end is pulling in all data necessary from backend, users can interact with ALL CRUD operations on the Project data.

 **Thursday - Milestones**
+- Document your projects within the Readme files in their Github repositories.
+Without having to talk to you specifically, any developer should be able to install, contribute to, and run your project based on the descriptions found in your readme

 **Friday - FEATURE FREEZE + Demo Day**
+- Morning Time before Lunch is all dedicated to polish and Demo Day prep

   </details>